Gun9niR/CSAPP-Labs/README.md

 ### Note:
 - I'm pretty sure something's wrong with the test sequence for `floatPower2`, causing the TLE.
 I compiled it with gcc and it worked fine.
 - Lines with *italic* indicate that I wasn't able to solve the puzzle independently.

+## Bomb Lab (10/17/2020)
+Six phases & secret phase completed.
+No explosions.
+My solution is in `/bomblab/crack.txt` and the explanation for each phase is in `/bomblab/explanation`.